AshIsbitt/DevOpsCheatSheets/docker.md

 If multiple dockerfiles use the same commands, they will reuse assets.
 FOr example, if you have `FROM Ubuntu` in multiple dockerfiles, once Ubuntu downloads once, other dockerfiles will reuse that same installation to save disk space

+`docker volume create <folder_name>` - This is used to create a 'volume' for persistant storage
+    - Mount the folder to the container by adding `<folder_name>:container/directory/location` to your docker run command
+    - This is better/more verbose to be done like this: `docker run --mount type=bind, source=host/directory, target=/container/directory/location <container>`